The FINE study

-In the second phase, which started in 1984, not only was information collected about cardiovascular risk factors but also on the physical, mental and social aspects of healthy ageing.
-Four field surveys were carried out every five years in the elderly men from Finland, The Netherlands and Italy.
+In the second phase of the Seven Countries Study, which started in 1984, not only was information collected about cardiovascular risk factors but also on the physical, mental and social aspects of healthy aging.
+Four field surveys were carried out every five years in the elderly men from Finland, The Netherlands, and Italy.
 They formed the Finland Italy Netherlands Elderly study (FINE) that was supported by the National Institute of Aging from the US with Aulikki Nissinen as Principal Investigator and Alessandro Menotti and Daan Kromhout as co-Principal Investigators.
 Similar surveys also were carried out in Serbia and in Crete.

 Elderly populations and additional measurements

-The HALE project (Healthy Ageing: a Longitudinal study in Europe) started in 2001 as an extension of three longitudinal studies: the Seven Countries Study, the Finland, Italy, Netherlands Elderly study (FINE) and the Survey Europe on Nutrition in the Elderly: a Concerted Action study (SENECA).
-Read more about the HALE project.
+The HALE project (Healthy aging: a Longitudinal study in Europe) started in 2001 as an extension of three longitudinal studies: the Seven Countries Study, the Finland Italy Netherlands Elderly (FINE) Study and the Survey Europe on Nutrition in the Elderly: a Concerted Action study (SENECA).

 The Zutphen Elderly Study